gforce2332/stock-analysis/README.md

 * [Summary](#summary)

 ## Overview of project
-- Using VBA code that interacts with excel to gain valuable insights into the performance of twelve (12) different stocks.
+- Used VBA code that interacts with excel to gain valuable insights into the performance of twelve (12) different stocks.
-- Collect individual stock information in the year 2017 and 2018 and determine which stocks are worth investing in.
+- Collected individual stock information in the year 2017 and 2018 to determine which stocks are worth investing in.
-- Calculate daily and yearly volume to get a better idea of how often each stock gets traded.
+- Calculated daily and yearly volume to get a better idea of how often each stock gets traded.
 - Analysis will create insights into which stocks have a greater return and are thus a more valuable stock to invest in.

 ## Results
-Since Daqo dropped over 63% in 2018 it's most likely not the best stock to invest in.
+Since Daqo stock dropped over 63% in 2018 it's most likely not the best stock to invest in.
 By analyzing multiple stocks better choices can be found.
 By comparing the stock performance between 2017 and 2018 we can see that stocks dipped quite a bit in 2018 but two stocks, ENPH and RUN still had a positive rate of return in 2018.